Zaggen/def-type/README.md

 * This are the options in details
   - `['attr1', 'attr2']` Will only include those selected attributes from the corresponding object
-  - `['~publicMethod']` Delegate; Will only include those selected method and it will bind its context to the original baseObject.
+  - `['~publicMethod']` Delegate; Will only include those selected method and it will bind its context to the original object/Class.
 This is useful, when you have an object with "public" methods that make use of internal "private" methods, and you don't want to inherit those, this way this inherited method will be able to call all the needed attributes and methods from its original obj.
 Use this sparingly since it will bite you if you try to use it incorrectly.
-   Just remember that the inherit method will not have access to any of your attributes/methods defined/inherited in the receivingObj.
+   Just remember that the inherited method will not have access to any of your attributes/methods defined/inherited in the defined type.
 Also, this flag is ignored for non function attributes, and when the exclude flag is set, since we can't bind an excluded method...
   - `['!', 'privateAttr']` Will exclude the selected attr, and include the rest
   - `['!']` Will exclude all attributes.
 Only useful for debugging purposes